 Should I spray the hill now with the Ortho Grass Be Gone?
 I've been at a loss as to what to do because I just don't want to lose what he did it or start over with seeds that didn't originate from his doings.
 I already have plants starting to pop up in the gravel driveway close to the hill.

-Burleson County Texas bluebonnets Posted almost 4 years ago
+Burleson County Texas bluebonnets Posted about 4 years ago

 Can you tell me what this plant is?